quantiota/Whole-in-One-Framework/ebook/24-article/01-article24.md

 ![Entropy Gradient](../figures/gradient.png "enter image title here")

+# Optimizing a Model Using Entropy: A Novel Approach

 ## Abstract

 In this article, we explore a novel approach to optimizing machine learning models by leveraging entropy as a guiding principle.
 We define a specific entropy functional and derive the gradients with respect to model parameters, providing a comprehensive framework for optimization.
 This approach offers insights into how entropy can be used to enhance model learning and adaptability.